CalyxOS/calyxos.org/pages/_posts/2024-08-23-august-updates.md

 ---

 * CalyxOS 5.10.1 for Pixel 4a (5G) and newer Pixels
-* CalyxOS 5.10.3 for all other devices will be next week
+* CalyxOS 5.10.3 for all other devices

 ## Explanation
 * CalyxOS 5.10.0 was released to Security express on 7 August, Wednesday, 1 day after Google released the update.